 Four years have passed since Elden Ring landed on our consoles, and FromSoftware continues to squeeze its formula.
-The base game is already a cultural phenomenon, and the Shadow of the Erdtree expansion, the Nightreign spin-off, and an upcoming live-action film confirm that Miyazaki's Middle-earth is going nowhere.
-But what has happened to its graphics engine and performance on this journey?
+The base game is already a cultural phenomenon, and the Shadow of the Erdtree expansion, the Nightreign spin-off, and an upcoming live-action film confirm that Miyazaki's Middle-earth isn't going anywhere.
+But what has happened to its graphics engine and performance throughout this journey?

 FromSoftware and its engine: the same patch, four years later 🎮